National Youth

 As well as working with a writer, you’ll get a professional experience working with a director, musical director, and choreographer.

-Key scenes and musical numbers will be rehearsed and brought to life for a staged-work-in progress performance at the end of the residency in Cardiff.
+Key scenes and musical numbers will be rehearsed and brought to life for a staged work-in-progress performance at the end of the residency in Cardiff.
 This will be for a public audience and invited industry guests from Wales and beyond.

 In summer 2027, the piece will be ready to rehearse and tour as a full-scale production with an expanded ensemble cast on the main stages of Wales.
 Those who have featured in the 2026 development and performances will be invited to return to audition for key roles in the production.